LLM Information Technology and Telecommunications Law (Full Time - 1 Year) (Diploma)

 The modular structure of the programme enables you to tailor your individual scheme of study to your other commitments.

-Over two semesters you will choose four of the following seven modules: Legal Aspects of Information Security, eCommerce, Liability in the Information Society, Telecommunications Law, Telecommunications Policy and Regulation (new for session 2011-12), Intellectual Property Law, or Access to Public Sector Information.
+Over two semesters you will choose four of the following seven modules: Legal Aspects of Information Security, eCommerce, Liability in the Information Society, Telecommunications Law, Telecommunications Policy and Regulation, Intellectual Property Law, or Access to Public Sector Information.
 Full descriptions of the contents of modules are available under the ‘Modules’ tab.

 Successful completion of the two instructional modules leads to the award of Postgraduate Certificate in Information Technology and Telecommunications Law.